llvm/llvm-project/lldb/docs/resources/lldbgdbremote.md

 Ask the platform for the list of gdbservers we have to connect

-### Priority To Implement

-Low.
-The packet is required to support connecting to gdbserver started by the platform instance automatically.

-### Description

 If the remote platform automatically started one or more gdbserver instance (without lldb asking it) then it have to return the list of port number or socket name for each of them what can be used by lldb to connect to those instances.